South Alabama vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 14, 2021

 Over/Under Insights

-- South Alabama and its opponents have scored at least 49.5 points or more only once this season.
+- South Alabama has combined with its opponents to score more than 49.5 points just once this year.

 - So far this season, 60% of Georgia Southern's games (3/5) have had more combined points than Thursday's total of 49.5.

-- The combined points per game average of the two teams, 50.8, is 1.3 points above Thursday's over/under.
+- The combined points per game average of the two teams, 50.8, is 1.3 points more than Thursday's over/under.

-- This contest's over/under is 3.2 points under the 52.7 these two squads combine to give up per game in 2021.
+- The 52.7 points per game these two squads have allowed their opponents to score this season are 3.2 more than the 49.5 over/under in this contest.

-- Jaguars games this season feature an average total of 50.5 points, a number 1.0 point higher than Thursday's over/under.
+- The Jaguars and their opponents have scored an average of 50.5 points per game in 2021, 1.0 more than Thursday's total.

-- The 49.5-point total for this game is 4.8 points below the 54.3 points per game average total in Eagles games this season.
+- In 2021, games involving the Eagles have averaged a total of 54.3 points, 4.8 more than the set total in this contest.

 South Alabama Stats and Trends